omnia-network/ic-websocket-gateway/README.md

 ### Local test script

-To make it easier to run both the unit and integration tests (using Rust test canister), the [scripts/local_test.sh](./scripts/local_test.sh) script is provided.
-You can run it with:
+After setting up and running the tests for the first time following the steps above, you can use the following command to run the unit and integration tests (using Rust test canister) together:

 ```
 ./scripts/local_test.sh